403(b) Universal Availability

 • Employee manuals

-Make sure that your Employee Manual describes both the Retirement Plan and the Savings Plan, and that it clearly indicates that all employees may contribute to a 403(b) Smart Account immediately upon hire, regardless of age or hours of service.
+Make sure that your Employee Manual describes both the 401(a) Retirement Plan and the 403(b) Savings Plan, and that it clearly indicates that all employees may contribute to the 403(b) Savings Plan immediately upon hire, regardless of age or hours of service.

 • New hire packets